eric-benny/covey.town/DESIGN.md

         -make our code/application extensible
 3.quick explanation how we broke up our DESIGN.md doc -->
+### Intro and motivation of our design
+In our initial planning phase, we brainstormed different features to create create for Covey.Town and felt that submaps would be a great feature to implement.
+We tried our best to follow certain themes in our approach:

+1. make use of the current functionality to our advantage
+2. make our code/feature extensible such that it could have a lifecycle that could be continued after this project ends and more features can be created upon ours.

+Given our constraints such as a short timeline, coming into a codebase that we haven’t seen before, and learning the regular curriculum, we felt our submaps feature aligned with our approach and requirements for the project.

 # Front-end
 <!--Front-end Outline (refer to Eric's doc inside our team folder
 CS5500 Group 41 > Deliverables > Design Notes.docx